-January 15 marks the 30th annual observance of Dr. Martin Luther King, Jr. Day.
-And for the last 24 years, it’s been designated a national day of service.
-So while you may not have to send the kids off to school, think of the holiday as a chance for a little home-schooling.
+January 18 marks the annual observance of Dr. Martin Luther King, Jr. Day.
+And for the last 26 years, it’s been designated a national day of service.
+So while the kids may have a day off from school, think of the holiday as a chance for a little home-schooling.

 “Schools are working in partnership with parents to turn children into informed and compassionate citizens of the world, and as children learn about the civil rights movement in school, it is just as important…for students to hear how their parents feel,” says Kelcie Bartley, diversity coordinator at The College School in Webster Groves, Missouri.
 “Research has been done in recent years to suggest that when families…only provide their child with vague statements like ‘Everyone is equal,’ without having deeper, more explicit conversations [about the civil rights movement], children are left to fill in the gaps with their own understandings of difference.”

 Here are her suggestions for ways to honor Dr. King’s legacy and start those important conversations.